restarian/brace_document/docs/specification/unit_test_output.md

       * ✓ r_js in the system as a program
       * ✓ git is available in the system as a program
     * using the testing example directory -> test/example
-      * ✓ is able to create a git repository in the example directory if there is not one already
       * creates the proper document structure using the directory: example/directories
         * ✓ with the sort flag set to alphanumeric
         * ✓ with the sort flag set to alphanumeric and the reverse-sort flag set